 Prior to each annual meeting, the Board, upon considering the recommendation of the Nominating and Corporate Governance Committee, proposes a slate of nominees to the shareholders for election.

-The Board shall consist of ten to thirteen persons, and the Board believes that this is an appropriate size for Royal Caribbean.
+The Board shall consist of ten to fifteen persons, and the Board believes that this is an appropriate size for Royal Caribbean.
 The Board will periodically review and decide upon whether the number of directors on the Board should be modified based upon the size, breadth, diversity and needs of Royal Caribbean.

 Role of Lead Director